treeverse/lakeFS/design/open/lakefs-on-kv-testing-plan.md

 * Global tests to verify and benchmark the migration process
 * Need to verify that the system behavior is not affected by the move to the KV DB
 * [Question] - Do we need to dispose of these once migration to KV is globally completed?
+  * Yes.
+Migration code (and related tests) should be removed from the code, once the entire deployment of KV Store is done

 #### Operational Testing
 * Set of tests that will run DB migration as part of the test
 * Currently, system tests assume lakeFS is up and running.
 Need to add ability to perform migration in the middle of the test (stop lakeFS -> run&verify migration -> start lakeFS ?)
-* Maybe something that can be

 #### Data Level Testing
+**Note:** This section is on a "Nice to Have" basis, as it is pretty much covered by the previous section
-* Dump (all) data before and after migration and compare it
+* ~~Dump~~ Extract (all) data before and after migration and compare it
 * Verifies data is preserved through migration, and is readable by the KV Store
 * Need to write appropriate dumpers.
 Can be done per package, as we go
 * Can be done both on DB package level, to verify the package itself, and on the using packages level, to verify data usage is not affected